-The Early Learning Coalition of Indian River, Martin and Okeechobee Counties supports potential and current providers.
+The Early Learning Coalition of Indian River, Martin, and Okeechobee Counties, Inc. (ELCIRMO) supports potential and current providers.
 We are available to offer information about starting a new child care business and enhancing your program.
-We are also eager to assist providers with questions about the VPK and School Readiness Programs.
-Please contact our CCR&R team by phone 772-220-1220 Monday – Friday from 8:00 a.m. to 5:00 p.m..
+We are also eager to assist providers with questions about the VPK and School Readiness programs.
+Please contact our Provider Services at 772-220-1220 Monday-Friday from 8 a.m. to 5 p.m.

 CCR&R for Providers

 Child Care Resource and Referral (CCR&R) is a free service that links parents to early learning programs and other agencies in the community.
 CCR&R maintains a database of all legally operating early learning programs in Indian River, Martin, and Okeechobee counties.

 We refer to over 160 child care centers and family child care homes in three counties in addition to Head Starts, RCMA, CCCR, after-school programs, summer camps, and Au-Pair programs.
 Child Care Specialists provide useful information to take the guesswork out of choosing child care by:

 - providing information on different types of care including Voluntary Pre-Kindergarten (VPK) programs and customized referrals

 - educating parents about early learning and the components of quality care